Cyanosis is a bluish color to the skin or mucous membrane that is usually due to a lack of oxygen in the blood.

 Cyanosis that is caused by long-term heart or lung problems may develop slowly.
 Symptoms may be present, but are often not severe.

-When oxygen levels have dropped only a small amount, cyanosis may be hard to detect.
+When the oxygen level has dropped only a small amount, cyanosis may be hard to detect.

-In dark-skinned people, cyanosis may be easier to see in the mucus membranes (lips, gums, around the eyes) and nails.
+In dark-skinned people, cyanosis may be easier to see in the mucous membranes (lips, gums, around the eyes) and nails.

 Cyanosis that is seen in only one part of the body may be due to:

 Most cyanosis occurs because of a lack of oxygen in the blood.
 This can be caused by the following problems.

 Problems with the airways leading to the lungs:

 For cyanosis caused by exposure to cold or Raynaud phenomenon, dress warmly when going outside or stay in a well-heated room.